 As the largest order of insects on the planet, beetles play an important role in sustaining various ecosystems around the world.
 However, the diverse group of insects can also cause alarm when certain beetles known as occasional invaders enter homes and other indoor areas.
 Beetles often damage property as well.
 Wood-boring beetles specifically are estimated to cause millions of dollars in property damage each year by infesting trees or attacking other wooden structures and objects like furniture.
 Old house borers, powderpost beetles and several others species can also destroy wood structures.

 What Do They Look Like?

 Color: Beetles range in color from jet black to light cream.
-Common beetle species in the Mid-Atlantic area may also be brown, green or yellow.
+Common beetle species in the North America may also be brown, green or yellow.
 Certain types of beetles feature a distinctive iridescent or metallic quality.

 Characteristics: All beetles each possess two pairs of wings.
 Thick and hardened, the front pair folds over the back pair and the abdomen to form a protective casing akin to a shell.
 While some beetle species boast flat and elongated bodies, others are more rounded in shape.
 Certain species are also characterized by a pair of long antennae that, in some cases, more than doubles the length of the body.